skander-marnissi/tdd-workshop/documentation.md

 - **Real or Mocked Dependencies**: Simulate dependencies like databases or APIs.

 ### Mocking
-- **Third-Party Systems**: Mock API responses using `request_mock` fixtures.
+- **Third-Party Systems**: Mock API responses using `request_mock` fixtures to simulate interactions.
-- **Database Mocking**: [Options to be studied]
-  - In-memory database.
-  - Throwable Docker containers with database images.
-  - Real database for testing purposes.
+- **Database Mocking**: Ensure isolated and realistic test environments with options such as Docker containers or dedicated testing databases.

 ## Test-Driven Development (TDD)